-Appendix C

-Donations to Bard College VIA Wire Transfer
+APPENDIX C: Donations to Bard College VIA Wire Transfer

 Bard welcomes donations via wire transfer.
-To make a gift via wire transfer, instruct your brokerage or bank office to arrange for the transfer of funds electronically to Bard with the following instructions:
+To make a gift via wire transfer, instruct your brokerage or bank office to arrange for the transfer of funds electronically to Bard's account at JP Morgan Chase.
+The information is as follows: